hstreamdb/docs/docs/connector/tutorial/MySQL.md

 * What happened if the status of the connector is `CreationAbort`?

 This is caused by an error occured when the server tried to connect to the MySQL service.
-Please double check you have passed the correct configuration options, especially the port number.
+Please double check that you have passed the correct configuration options, especially the port number, and that the database has been created.
 Please drop the connector before you try again.

 * What happened if the status of the connector is `ExecutionAbort`?

-This is caused by an error occured in the execution of a MySQL command, e.g. the data fed into the source stream do not follow the table schema.
+This is caused by an error occured in the execution of a MySQL command, e.g. the table with the same name as the source stream does not exist or the data fed into the source stream do not follow the table schema.
 You could restart the connection (in the future) or drop it.

 * What happened if the status of the connector is `Terminate`?